MaralGS/Alporo_Engine/README.md

 With object selected:

-Q and W: move object on positive and negative X axis to object
+Q and W: move object on positive and negative X axis.

-A and S: move object on positive and negative Y axis to object
+A and S: move object on positive and negative Y axis.

-Z and X: move object on positive and negative Z axis to object
+Z and X: move object on positive and negative Z axis.

 With Left alt + object selected:

-Q and W: Scale on positive and negative X axis to object
+Q and W: Scale on positive and negative X axis.

-A and S: Scale on positive and negative Y axis to object
+A and S: Scale on positive and negative Y axis.

-Z and X: Scale on positive and negative Z axis to object
+Z and X: Scale on positive and negative Z axis.

 Others keys:
-- Esc: Close Windows
+- Esc: Close Windows.

-- F: Move Camera to object you selected
+- F: Move Camera to object you selected.

+- Drag and Drop a FBX to load it at screen.

 V0.1 Features:
 - Doking ImGui Windows